-As homesteaders, we have learned (and accomplished) SO MUCH since we moved to our homestead last year.
-I can’t wait to share everything with you, so stay tuned for some great upcoming posts.
+As homesteaders, we have learned (and accomplished) SO MUCH since we moved to our homestead.

-Recently, I posted on how to raise backyard chickens where I share “all the things” about raising chickens – the pros and cons of raising them; the cost breakdowns for budgeting; plus happy hen care for having a supply of eggs for the whole family.
+Recently, I posted how to raise backyard chickens, sharing “all the things” about raising them: the pros and cons, cost breakdowns for budgeting, and happy hen care to ensure a supply of eggs for the whole family.

-Water glassing eggs means that we are storing clean and unwashed eggs (clean meaning no poop, mud, or debris on them) in jars of pickling lime and water so that the shell is sealed and perfectly preserved.
+Waterglassing eggs means storing clean and unwashed eggs in jars of pickling lime and water so that the shell is sealed and perfectly preserved.

 Step 1.
 Use your kitchen scale to measure 1 ounce of pickling lime.